nnseva/django-tsso/README.md

 REST_FRAMEWORK = {
     'DEFAULT_AUTHENTICATION_CLASSES': [
         ...
-        'ssso.contrib.rest.authentication.TSSOAuthentication',
+        'tsso.contrib.rest.authentication.TSSOAuthentication',
         ...
     ]
 }

 ```

-The authenticated user is not connected to the session, and the Transparent SSO authentication
+Then the authenticated user is not connected to the Django session, and the
-protocol should be provided on every API call.
+Transparent SSO authentication protocol should be provided on every API call.

 More authentication backends for different API providers are coming later.